OpenWaterFoundation/owf-learn-cdss-statecu-dev/mkdocs-project/docs/index.md

 decisions about water resources.
 OWF is providing technical resources and management to transition StateCU and other CDSS software to a sustainable open source project.

-OWF has created this website as a prototype to facilitate helping people understand StateCU development issues as the software moves to open source licensing.

 See also other [OWF learning resources](http://learn.openwaterfoundation.org).

 ## How to Use this Documentation

-The documentation is organized in the order of basic concepts and then topics relevant to developing and supporting StateCU.

-This website is intended as a companion to the StateCU source code repository and is the source of information for software developers that support and enhance StateCU.
+This website is intended as a companion to the StateCU source code and is the source of information for software developers that support and enhance StateCU.

+The documentation is organized somewhat chronologically for creating and maintaining the StateCU software.
+New developers should refer to the [New Developer](dev-new/overview/) documentation.

 ## License